 Vision Australia Awards

-As a partnership between people who are blind, sighted or have low vision, Vision Australia understands the importance of acknowledging the invaluable contributions made by members of our community.
+We understand the importance of acknowledging the invaluable contributions made by members of our community.

 The Vision Australia Awards started at our 2006 Annual General Meeting and were created to celebrate and thank the generous organisations and individuals who give their time and resources to support our work.